MamfTheKramf/helpful-stuff/guides/misc/SelfSignedSSLCertificate.md

 # Signed with own CA certificate

+Credit: This guide is basically the guide from the [Harbor documentation](https://goharbor.io/docs/2.12.0/install-config/configure-https/#generate-a-certificate-authority-certificate)

 If you need multiple certificates and don't want to trust all of them separately, it can be easier to create a ca certificate, sign all the certificates with the ca cert and then only trust that ca cert:

 1. Create ca key and cert pair